Parsing

 Parsing Execution Structure

-- Casting -> Attempts to cast the value to the correct type
+- Coerce value to the correct type otherwise